stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 35:53:17:04:07:27
 ```

+### Serial permissions

+It is necesary for the user to have read / write permission on serial devices.
+The installation guide provides [instructions](Building-with-meson-and-ninja.md#accessing-the-serial-port).

 ## IP protocols (UDP and TCP)

 mwp uses a pseudo-URL format for TCP and UDP connections `udp://host:port` and `tcp://host:port` (where `host` is either a hostname or an IP address as required).